CoFH/cofh.github.io/docs/thermal-expansion/igneous-extruder/index.md

 When a fluid's input amount is listed as 0 mB, it is not consumed; it only needs to be inside the corresponding input tank.

-{% include recipe-table.html type='extruder' recipes=page.recipe-list %}
+{% include recipe-table.html type='extruder-te5' recipes=page.recipe-list %}